 In an effort to increase or stabilize property values in the community, homeowners will have to abide by the strict rules and regulations imposed by the association.

 These rules are outlined in the community’s CC&Rs, bylaws, or governing documents.
 This means that homeowners cannot alter the exterior of their property however they want.
 They have to abide by architectural standards that dictate design schemes, paint colors, and so on.

 It can also be expensive to live in an HOA community because of the fees you have to pay each month.
 This can be a strain on homeowners’ expenses, especially if the HOA is not properly managing the community.
-Homeowners can also receive notice violations and fines for not following the HOA rules and regulations.
+Homeowners can also receive notice violations and fines for not following the rules and regulations.

 HOA fees will vary for different associations.
 On average it is about $200-300 per month, but this value can increase depending on several factors.
-For example, a community with plenty of amenities will have higher upkeep costs, which will then result in higher HOA fees.
+For example, a community with plenty of amenities will have higher upkeep costs, which will then result in higher fees.

 These are necessary to keep the community’s budget on track.
-Depending on the community’s bylaws, homeowners who do not pay HOA fees may be restricted from communal areas until they are able to settle their debt.
+Depending on the community’s bylaws, homeowners who do not pay fees may be restricted from communal areas until they are able to settle their debt.

 A homeowner who continuously does not pay HOA fees can be declared delinquent.
 In extreme cases, the HOA can place a lien on the delinquent homeowner’s property or file for a foreclosure to settle unpaid dues.

 Homeowners must weigh the pros and cons of HOA living to determine whether paying monthly fees is worth it.
 However, if homeowners see that their community is not being managed properly, they may feel that the association fees are not worth it.